 monitor: The regulation of an operation by evaluating compliance with applicable statutes, administrative rules, and minimum standards.

 monitoring frequency: The acceptable range within which an operation’s next monitoring inspection will be conducted, as determined by an assessment of the risk factors at the operation.

 monitoring inspector: An individual assigned the responsibility for managing an assigned workload, which may include processing applications and evaluating operations for licensure, registration, listing, and certification; monitoring licensed, registered, or certified operations; investigating reports; recommending corrective and adverse action; and providing licensing information to the community.
 (Formerly referred to as a licensing representative or licensing inspector.)

 name-based background checks – The DPS Criminal History Check and the Central Registry background check that are conducted using identifying information, such as a person’s name, gender, and date of birth (DOB).

-near fatal injury: Near fatal injuries are a subset of serious injuries in which the child would likely have died as a result of the injury or medical condition if the child did not get medical attention.
+near fatal injury: An injury in which the child would likely have died as a result of the injury or medical condition if the child did not get medical attention.
 In most circumstances, medical intervention includes admittance to an intensive care unit.
 Previously known as critical injury.

 nearby: For child day care operations that are in the application process, nearby means next to, across the street from, or in the same city block.
 For residential child care operations that are in the application process, nearby means across the street from, in the same city block, or on the same property.
 For operations that are exempt from regulation, nearby means a person who is in the same building, across the street from, or in the same city block as the operation.
 See 40 TAC §§745.101(3) and 745.201(1).